[Webinar] Docs-as-code without the complexity.→ Save your seat

 Since long documents are harder to navigate, readers might overlook the information they need, or have trouble finding it.

-However, you can mitigate these issues with one simple element: a table of contents.
+However, you can address these issues by adding one simple element: a table of contents.

 With an interactive table of contents, users can quickly find the information they’re looking for and immediately jump to those segments.
 They’ll read the README much more efficiently.